Muhammad-Yunus/Tensorflow-Optimize-Graph-Inference/README.md

 	- Check input & output layer on the graph (view on tensorboard)
 	- run `transform tf frozen graph.ipynb` to transform

-- Inference using OpenCV DNN on Jupyter Lab
+- Inference using OpenCV DNN on Jupyter Lab (`inference opencv dnn.ipynb`)